What is coronavirus and COVID-19?

 How long will Crandall Public Library be closed?

-The Library is following local, state, and federal social distancing guidelines to flatten the curve and will be closed until further notice.
+The Library currently open for Curbside Pickup only.
+We are following local, state, and federal safety guidelines in preparation to reopen the building to the public.
 Follow us on Facebook, Twitter, and Instagram for updates as well as information on resources you can access from home.

 What should I do with my library books?